lbl-srg/EnergyPlusToFMU/docs/userGuide/source/usage.rst

          than one minute.
 .. [#f3] This is because a tool that imports an FMU has its own definition
          of start time and stop time.

+.. [#f4] This is because the FMU implement the FMI for co-simulation in Tool Coupling scenario.